sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 To access AutoML UI, you must sign into the Oracle Machine Learning User Interface, which also includes Oracle Machine Learning notebooks, on Autonomous Database:

-1. Sign into Oracle Machine Learning user interface.
+1. Sign into Oracle Machine Learning user interface (following Lab1, Task 1 instructions).

 2. On your Oracle Machine Learning home page, click **AutoML** in the Quick Actions section.